-At the end of the medication dosing session, you must be medically cleared to leave the psilocybin session room.
-If you are at the retreat center, you will be accompanied to your room after dinner.
+At the end of the medication dosing session, you will be at the retreat center, and you will be accompanied to dinner and then to your room after dinner.
 On the day following the medication dosing session, you will fill out a number of questionnaires about your experience and about how well you felt supported by the facilitators.
-If you are at the city location, you must be driven home, either by a driver arranged by you or by the site personnel, which could include a ride-sharing service or a taxi.
 You may return to work not earlier than 48 hours after the medication dosing session is over.